 - The responsibility of designing the Arc and of finding the best location for the building was given to the French architect Jean Francois Therese Chalgrin.

 - The site of Place de l’Etoile was accepted by Napoleon as a location of the Arc on May 9, 1806.

 - The construction of the Arc was started on August 15, 1806, by the architects Jean Francois Therese Chalgrin and Jean-Arnaud Raymond.

-- In 1810, when newly married Napoleon entered into Paris city along with his Austrian bride Archduchess Marie-Louise, he had a wooden model of a complete Arc de Triomphe that was to be built.
+- In 1810, when newly married Napoleon entered Paris city along with his Austrian bride Archduchess Marie-Louise, he had a wooden model of a complete Arc de Triomphe that was to be built.

 - In 1811, Jean Chalgrin died and the task of building Arc was taken over by his former pupil Louis-Robert Goust.

 - In 1814, the construction work was stopped due to the defeat of France.

 - In 1823, Jean-Nicolas Huyot was commissioned to continue the work of Arc construction.